 3. After pressing the search button, I'm can't see the timelog entry.

 4. After the X time after 00:00, I'm can press the search button and can see the timelog entry as it need to be.

 Patch: WIP, writing tests, investigating side effects.

-#1 Updated by Scott Macpherson over 3 years ago
+#1 Updated by Scott Macpherson almost 4 years ago

 I think I'm seeing the same issue manifesting itself in a slightly different way.
 The timezone on my Redmine server is set to UTC, and I've set